Your 40s.

 College savings: 529s without sacrificing retirement

 529 plans grow tax-free for qualified education expenses and have generous state-tax deductions in many states.
 The trap: prioritizing 529s over retirement.
 There is no scholarship for retirement.
 Your kids can borrow for college; you cannot borrow for retirement.
 Fund retirement first, then 529s.
-Detail at 529 Plans and College Funding Strategy.
+Detail at 529 Plans.

 If income peaks in your 40s